Best Hiking Daypacks of 2025

 We like that the frame doubles as a foam sit pad, and it offers a total of 10 external lash points for strapping on gear.
 The deep stash pocket and water bottle pockets are made of strong material, so they’ll last longer than the mesh on most other bags.

-We love all the pockets of the Wy-East – with this much storage, the bag performs like a backpacking backpack, without the bulk or weight, but can easily carry a tablet or books with ease.
-The Wy’east comes with two useful shoulder strap pockets and wide hip pockets.
-The hip belt is removable, so this bag is extra versatile as a casual carrier around town or a burly backpack for the deep woods.
+We love all the pockets of the Wy-East – with this much storage, the bag performs like a backpacking pack but without the bulk or weight.
+We can easily carry a tablet or books with ease.
+The Wy’east comes with two useful shoulder strap pockets and wide hip pockets, too.
+The hipbelt is removable, so this bag is extra versatile as a casual carrier around town or a burly backpack for the deep woods.

-Our main issue with this bag is that the shoulder straps are a bit wider, so it’s not a great fit for those with narrow shoulders or small frames.
+However, no bag is perfect.
+The shoulder straps are a bit wider, so it’s not a great fit for those with narrow shoulders or small frames.
+Wide shoulder straps don’t sit well on all body types, and there aren’t any load lifters to adjust weight on heavy-carry days.
+We find the water reservoir compatibility is awkward at best, and the sit pad is difficult to remove from inside when packed.
 And, the foam frame – while great as a sit pad – doesn’t offer as much structure for heavier loads.

 Pros